There are thousands of supplements out there so in an effort to sift through all the clutter, we’ve come up with our top 5 supplements.

 Amino acids are the building blocks of proteins and although there are 20 amino acids in the body, all with their own benefits, three of them in particular are referred to as branched-chain amino acids (BCAA): leucine, isoleucine, and valine.
 These are the key amino acids you need if you’re feeling sore after training sessions, are looking to increase lean muscle, need a boost of energy, and are looking to prevent muscle catabolism between meals and during long strenuous workouts.

 Most people ingest BCAAs after they workout as recovery aid, but they are a supplement worth taking any time of day.
-If taken before exercise, they will slow down the rate of muscle fatigue.
+If taken before exercise, they assist in slowing down the rate of muscle fatigue.
 Intra- or post-workout they will help to prevent muscle damage, muscle soreness, and accelerate recovery.

 BCAAs are chock full of benefits: